-Brigham Young University-Hawai'i is committed to providing a working and learning atmosphere, which reasonably accommodates qualified persons with disabilities.
-If you have any disability that may impair your ability to complete this course successfully, please contact the students with Special Needs Coordinator, Leilani A'una at 808-293-3518.
-Reasonable academic accommodations are reviewed for all students who have qualified documented disabilities.
-If you need assistance or if you feel you have been unlawfully discriminated against on the basis of disability, you may seek resolution through established grievance policy and procedures.
+If you need assistance or if you feel you have been unfairly or unlawfully discriminated against on the basis of disability, you may seek resolution through established grievance policy and procedures.
 You should contact the Human Resource Services at 808-780-8875.

-9 Syllabus Requirements
+9 Syllabus Summary

-Brigham Young University-Hawai'i has adopted certain requirements relating to the information that must be provided in syllabi.
+Brigham Young University-Hawaiʻi (BYUH) has adopted certain requirements relating to the information that must be provided in syllabi.
 This section lists those requirements and for each item either provides the information directly or gives a link to where it is provided above.